prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AlertmanagerConfigs to be selected for to merge and configure Alertmanager with.</p>
+<p>alertmanagerConfigSelector to be selected for to merge and configure Alertmanager with.</p>
 </td>
 </tr>
 <tr>